Away With The Steiners

 Donkeys wandering in the village of Tiwi.

-You will actually cross over the mouth of the wadi driving over a small bridge near the beach before turning to head upstream.
+To reach Wadi Tiwi, take the same highway exit used for Wadi Al Shab.
+You’ll cross a small bridge over the mouth of the wadi near the beach before turning inland to head upstream.

 On the road in Oman.